MattKwonDo/to-do-list/README.md

 # serverless-to-do-list

-This is a single list that contains many items [To do List]()
+This is a single list that contains many items [To do List](index.html)
-- When an item is clicked it will be stiked out
+- When an item is clicked it will be striked out
 - It will allow the addition of new items
 - It will allow the deletion of items